strawlab/flydra/flydra_analysis/README.md

 This directory houses the source code for the `flydra_analysis` Python package.

-For more information about flydra, see the project [README](../README.md).
+For more information about flydra, see [here](https://github.com/strawlab/flydra).